noraj/rawsec-cybersecurity-inventory/documentation/docs/user_guide/usage.md

 You can take a look at the [features](https://inventory.raw.pm/features.html#tables) page to watch animated video.

-Once you chose a sub-category, for example `Web Application Exploitation`, you can see a table listing web app exploitation tools.
+Once you have chosen a sub-category, for example `Web Application Exploitation`, you can see a table listing web app exploitation tools.

 But this table is not a simple table, it is a smart one.